Banastre Tarleton: Recriminations

-The war was not over after the capitulation at Yorktown, though most of the fighting was finished.
-Yet the war of words amongst soldiers and politicians was already under way.
-The London Morning Chronicle printed an anonymous letter castigating Tarleton on 9 August 1782.
-Lieutenant Roderick MacKenzie was probably the author.
+While fighting had finished after the capitulation at Yorktown, soldiers and politicians continued the war over words.
+The London Morning Chronicle printed an anonymous letter castigating Tarleton on 9 August 1782, with Lieutenant Roderick MacKenzie as a likely author.
 MacKenzie had been a junior officer of the 71st Regiment of Foot (Fraser's Highlanders).
 He was wounded and captured at the Battle of Cowpens for which he blamed Tarleton.
 (Note: There is no Lieutenant Roderick Mackenzie on the list of officers in 1776 so he probably joined the regiment later.
 The name is variously spelt—Mackenzie, M'Kenzie, MacKenzie—as were such Scottish surnames of the period.
 His own book uses "Mackenzie".
 While a Lieutenant Roderick Mackenzie of the 71st was killed on the 15th of May 1792 during the advance on Seringapatam, India, the name was quite common.
 George Hanger referred to him as "late of the 71st regiment" suggesting he did not remain in the army.)
 Agniel wrote: "If one takes exception to the premise that Lieutenant MacKenzie loathed his commanding officer, it is entirely feasible to substitute any other verb which means roughly the same thing."
 Babits noted "Lieutenant Roderick MacKenzie and others had clear bias and slanted their accounts to suit their own purposes ...
 MacKenzie hated Banastre Tarleton".
 Buchanan said Mackenzie "bore considerable personal animosity against Tarleton".

 Subsequent letters extended Mackenzie's criticism to Cornwallis and Clinton, and continued to attack Tarleton for years.
 As the events of 1781, the year of the defeat at Cowpens and the surrender at Yorktown, were picked apart, the principal actors responded.
 Clinton's account was first, in 1783.
 He held that "none of the misfortunes of the very unfortunate campaign of 1781 can, with the smallest degree of justice, be imputed to me."
 Cornwallis rebutted Clinton's claims the same year.
 They continued to trade rhetorical shots for years after the treaty was signed, attempting to prove themselves blameless for the loss of thirteen of the provinces in North America.
-Naturally, responsibility for the events became a subject of general discussion and gossip.
+Responsibility for the events became a subject of general discussion and gossip.
 Tarleton became a focus of the controversy due to the loss of the light infantry at Cowpens.
-However, according to Scotti, the criticism of Tarleton "was fuelled by resentment and jealousy".
+However, according to Anthony J. Scotti, the criticism of Tarleton "was fuelled by resentment and jealousy".

-Tarleton defended himself in response to the publications by Clinton and Cornwallis, and Mackenzie's vendetta.
-The eventual result was Tarleton's 1787 book, History of the Campaigns of 1780 and 1781 in the Southern Provinces of North America.
+Tarleton defended himself in his 1787 book, History of the Campaigns of 1780 and 1781 in the Southern Provinces of North America.
 Mackenzie followed by compiling his letters into a book, and explicitly criticised Tarleton's account almost line by line.
 The Cornwallis Correspondence also included responses.
 Major George Hanger (Lord Coleraine) published a rebuttal to Mackenzie in his "Address to the Army".